ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-LADIES SHOULD BEAD NEWSPAPERS.-rt is a
-greit mistake in f-.milo education to keep a young
-lady&#x27;s time and attention devoted to only fashiona?
-ble literature of the day.
-If you would qualify her
-for conversation, you must give ber something to
 .talk about-give her education with the sexual
 world, with the outer world, and its transpiring
 event?.
 Urge her.to read newspapers and become